ChainAgnostic/namespaces/alephium/README.md

 Alephium uses the stateful UTXO model where assets are managed by UTXOs while contract states are managed using account-based model.
-Alephium is also a sharded blockchain, its state is divided into groups, with seperate chains responsible for processing transactions from one group to another.
+Alephium is also a sharded blockchain, its state is divided into groups, with separate chains responsible for processing transactions from one group to another.
 Alephium's mainnet currently has 4 groups and 16 blockchains, more groups and blockchains can be added to increase the throughput.